exasol/test-db-builder-java/doc/user_guide/user_guide.md

 ## Creating Database Objects

-After installing the database you need to set up the structure of your test database and that is the first point where TDDB comes into play.
+After installing the database you need to set up the structure of your test database and that is the first point where TDBJ comes into play.

 ### The `DatabaseObjectFactory`

-The "mother" of all database objects TDDB creates is the `DatabaseObjectFactory`.
+The "mother" of all database objects TDBJ creates is the `DatabaseObjectFactory`.
 You need one in order to create any top-level database objects.

 Top-level objects are objects in the database which are not scoped by any other objects.
 A schema for example is a top-level object in Exasol.
 A table on the other hand lives inside the scope of a schema.